From Product to Platform

 Identity

-All existing assets were unsalvageable.
 The logo exploration spanned three conceptual territories, Digitization, Coding, and Robotic Sensors, with 30+ directions explored before arriving at the chosen mark.
-The final logo uses Biennale Bold Regular modified: a single pixel cut from the letterforms between ‘t’ and ‘g’ reappears top left of the ‘t,’ a detail drawn from the concept of digitization that rewards close attention.
+The final logo uses a modified version of Biennale Bold with a single pixel cut from the letterforms between ‘t’ and ‘g’ reappears top left of the ‘t,’ a detail drawn from the concept of digitization that rewards close attention.

 Brand Strategy

-I facilitated all strategy sessions with the CEO, COO, and VP of Sales, structured brainstorms that drew out what leadership wanted and shaped it into something actionable.
-Working with a freelance collaborator as sounding board, I synthesized the output into a full strategic framework: purpose, positioning, brand pillars (Innovation, Human Impact, Scalable, Obsessed), personality, voice, and two taglines grounded in real customer testimony from EVS directors and hospital supervisors.
-The deck is now TGR’s living brand guideline.
+I led all strategy sessions with the CEO, COO, and VP of Sales, drawing out what leadership wanted and shaping it into something actionable.
+Using a freelance collaborator as a sounding board, I synthesized the output into a full strategic framework: purpose, positioning, brand pillars (Innovation, Human Impact, Scalable, Obsessed), personality, voice, and two taglines grounded in real customer testimony from EVS directors and hospital supervisors.
+The deck is now TGR's living brand guideline.

 Website

-Strategy, UX, information architecture, UI design, and full Webflow build — in English, Chinese, and Spanish.
-TGR at the center; ADIBOT presented as a product line within it.
+Strategy, UX, information architecture, UI design, and full Webflow build.
+Designed in English and translated to Chinese and Spanish.
+TGR at the center, ADIBOT presented as a product line within it.
 The government of El Salvador found the company organically through the site and adopted TGR robots for public hospitals.
 Current partner roster includes Kaiser Permanente, Scripps, Honor Health, Texas Health Resources, UT Health San Antonio, and Alameda Health System.

 Brand Guidelines